What will this course qualify me for?

 What is the time commitment?

-Staff in training across the supervisory programmes will spend 16 days at the University of Exeter, with further time in service to provide clinical supervision and – for CWPs – case management supervision.
-In addition to this, staff in training will also require additional study time.
+Staff in training across the supervisory programmes will spend 18 days attending workshops and supervision of supervision.
+These days are spread across the year and are a combination of face to face sessions at the University of Exeter and online.
+Further time is required in service to provide clinical supervision.
+In addition to this, staff in training will also require additional study time to do wider reading and complete the coursework.

 What support is needed by the service?

-Services should allow approximately 1.5 (2 for SFP due to live supervision) days per week for training, based on the supervision of 4 supervisees.
-Staff in training will also need access to video recording equipment to record supervision sessions for university assessment.
+Services should allow approximately 1 day a week for training (2 days for SFP due to requirement for live supervision) based on the supervision of 1 or 2 supervisees.
+Staff in training will need access to video recording equipment to record supervision sessions for university assessments.

 How will this benefit the service?

-It is essential that all CYP IAPT practitioners in training have access to supervisors and supervision that supports fidelity to the evidence-based models that they are being trained in.
-Developing supervisory staff within these models helps to ensure that evidence-based CYP IAPT principles and practices are maintained and sustainable, promoting whole service development and continued quality of service provision.
-It is a pre-requisite of all expressions of interest for staff in CYP IAPT therapy training, that candidates have sufficient access to supervisors within that modality.
+It is essential that all CYP PT practitioners in training have access to supervisors and supervision that supports fidelity to the evidence-based models that they are being trained in.
+Developing supervisory staff within these models helps to ensure that evidence-based CYP PT principles and practices are maintained and sustainable, promoting whole service development and continued quality of service provision.
+It is a pre-requisite of all expressions of interest for staff in CYP PT therapy training, that candidates have sufficient access to supervisors within that modality.
 Supporting supervisory staff development ensures this access and reduces the need to outsource supervision requirements.

 How do I apply?